brennalaurentan/tp/docs/DeveloperGuide.md

 * **Alternative 2**: Assigns at least one to possibly multiple instruments to one or more contacts.
   * Pros: More flexible as members may be able to play none or more than one instrument.
   * Cons: More complex to implement.

+### Birthday Field Feature

+The birthday field allows users to store the birthday of a contact.
+Users can add the birthday to a new contact, or edit the birthday of an existing contact.
+The logic of the birthday field is implemented using the

+#### Our Implementation

+#### Design Consideration

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**